 By learning about the health and science side of things, you’ll gain confidence that eating whole, plant foods really is the best way to go.

 So, if it’s important to you, keep moving forward with your own self-education on the topic of health.
 Knowledgeable, reliable, and high quality sources are always preferred.

-In particular, books by the most prominent individuals in the field of plant-based nutrition are some of the best resources out there.
+In particular, books by some of the most prominent individuals in the field of plant-based nutrition are many of the best resources out there.
 Especially when they’ve got the science and experience presented in a way that everyone can understand and benefit from.